A complete guide to Palm West Beach

 Jones The Grocer, West Beach, Palm Jumeirah, open 8am to 10pm daily.
 Tel: (04) 568 2512. jonesthegrocer.com

 Since boho-chic, Bali-inspired bar, Koko Bay opened in 2020, it has proved extremely popular, with many Dubai residents flocking to catch the stunning sunset.
 Choose from seating inside the whitewashed beach shack-style restaurant or bag a seat on the decking or the sand – cocktail in hand – and watch the sun go down over the iconic backdrop of the Dubai Marina.
-Part restaurant, part beach club, you can book either restaurant tables for dining or sun loungers for a beach day, with rates from Dhs100 fully redeemable on food and drink.
+Part restaurant, part beach club, you can book either restaurant tables for dining or sun loungers for a beach day, with rates priced at Dhs150 on weekdays and Dhs250 on weekends, both of which are fully redeemable.

 Arguably the prettiest of Palm West Beach’s restaurants is Lucky Fish, with its rustic charm and Mediterranean vibes, it’s a stunning spot for lunch or dinner.
 When dining outdoors, visitors are seated under a sun-dappled white canopy, which features elegant 19th Century French chandeliers hanging from the ceiling, and linen curtains and lush green plants sway gently in the breeze.
-There’s also cushy sun beds and huge white cabanas on the beach.
+There’s also cushy sun beds and huge white cabanas on the beach for daytime tan-topping, and a perfectly pretty restaurant for long, lazy lunches of tasty seafood and stunning views.

 Lucky Fish, West Beach, Palm Jumeirah, Dubai, open 11am to 4am.
 Tel: (0)4 569 3447. @luckyfishdubai